hamzaqureshi5/langchain_notebooks/README.md

 # langchain_notebooks
-A short notebook tutorial about LangChain Chains, Memory, Agents, Model, Prompts etc.
+A detailed notebook tutorial about LangChain Chains, Memory, Agents, Models, and Prompts.